Reasons to Appeal Child Custody or Support Rulings From Florida Family Courts

 Needless to say, the more legal requirements that are “not considered” or “wrongly applied” by the family court the greater the chances are that the final judgment will be reversed.

 Several appellate rulings have concluded that the final judgment does not need to contain a recitation of all of the enumerated factors (even though many family court judges do this as a matter of preference).
-However, it must be evident, either in the record or the final judgment, that the trial judge at least considered the factors in Chapter 61.13 when establishing the time sharing parenting plan.
+However, it must be evident in the record or the final judgment or the transcript that the trial judge at least considered the factors in Chapter 61.13 when establishing the time sharing parenting plan.
 As a rule of thumb, if your final judgment's time-sharing plan does not allude to the Chapter 61.13 factors, an appeal may be in order.

 This happens more often than most people imagine.
 In fact, I have worked on an appeal of a child custody time-sharing plan that essentially let a parenting counselor decide how much time a daughter should spend with her father.